art-from-the-machine/Mantella/docs/pages/issues_qna.md

 </details>
 <br>

-#### "There is an error with your PapyrusUtil installation" when spell is cast
+#### SKYRIM : "There is an error with your PapyrusUtil installation" when spell is cast
 <details>
 <summary>Details</summary>